Dvirco1234/validation-vue/README.md

     }
   },
   methods: {
-    onSubmit({ isValid, event }) {
-      // @param {Object} - Destructured object containing the following properties:
-      // - isValid {boolean} - Flag indicating whether the form is valid or not
+    onSubmit(event) {
-      // - event {Event} - The submit event object
+      // - event - The submit event object

       // Handle form submission
-      if (isValid) {
+    },
+    // If needed you can use start or failed events onSubmitStart() {
-        // Perform actions for valid form
+      // for example - this.isLoading = true
+    },
-      } else {
+    onSubmitFailed() {
-        // Handle invalid form
-      }
+      // Do something
     },
   },
   components: {